why do you want to leave your current job

 What do Recruiters Want you to Answer

-Before we explore how to answer “why do you want to leave your current job,” it’s important to understand why hiring managers ask this question.
+Before we explore how to answer “why do you want to leave your current job,” it’s essential to understand why hiring managers ask this question.
 They want to gauge your motivations, career goals, and how you handle challenges.
-Your response provides insight into your work ethic and whether you’re a good fit for their team.
-By asking “Why do you want to leave your current job,” managers are also assessing your level of self-awareness and your ability to communicate effectively.
-Understanding their perspective can help you prepare a thoughtful answer that highlights your aspirations for growth and development.
+Your response provides insight into your work ethic and whether you fit their team well.
+By asking “Why do you want to leave your current job?” managers are also assessing your level of self-awareness and your ability to communicate effectively.
+Understanding their perspective can help you prepare a thoughtful answer highlighting your growth and development aspirations.
 This preparation can make a positive impression during your interview.

 There are several reasons why a recruiter might ask why you want to leave your current job: